Variability of paths and differential equations with $BV$-coefficients: Variability and consequences

 Since it only allows to trade the smoothness of the measures in $n-(1-s)$ and $n$ with pivotal level at $n-(1-s)/2$, formula (\ref{E:shiftovergamma}) and upper regularity in the form considered above do not improve the statements in Corollary \ref{C:localizeB}.
-However, Proposition \ref{P:shiftovergamma} is used efficiently in Corollary \ref{C:altcondrandom} below.
+However, if a coefficient $\varphi$ is fixed and $\left\|D\varphi\right\|$ satisfies a certain moment condition, a `weighted' upper regularity condition can ensure $(s,1)$-variability.